Pacuwu/Signal-Simulator-Demo-Mode/README.md

 NOTICE: THIS MODULE DOES NOT PROVIDE A REAL NETWORK OR SIGNAL; IT TAKES ADVANTAGE OF ANDROID'S DEMO MODE.

-The module can now be managed with commands in Termux; run minenet -h to see the commands.
+The module can now be managed with commands in Termux; run `su -c minenet -h` to see the commands.

 Spanish: